 The time required to prepare for the test varies.
 Some factors include the length of time out of school, the highest grade completed, how much time will be spent studying and if a person has continued to develop learning skills.
 Usually, an instructor can give learners a general idea of how long the process will take after the initial academic assessment.
 After classroom preparation, our enrollees may take GED® Ready: the official GED® Practice Test.
 This practice test gives the student a good indication of what their scores will be like on the actual GED® Test.

 The requirements to take the GED® exam specify that a person is not enrolled in a K-12 school and has not previously earned a high school diploma.
-Those 18 and over have no additional requirements, however 16 and 17 year-olds must meet additional criteria:
+Those 18 and over have no additional requirements; however, 16 and 17 year-olds must meet additional criteria:

 1. Student must present a notarized Certificate of Exemption from the student's last school system attended and a notarized Parental Permission Form.

-If the student attended and dropped out of a private school, church school, or private tutor program, the student must present a notorized letter from his/her parent or legal guardian naming the school, providing the drop-out date, and stating the student has dropped out of school, and has permission to be administered the GED Test (Parental Permission Form).
+If the student attended and dropped out of a private school, church school, or private tutor program, the student must present a notarized letter from his/her parent or legal guardian naming the school, providing the drop-out date, and stating the student has dropped out of school, and has permission to be administered the GED Test (Parental Permission Form).

 2. Student must have TABE test scores in all three sub-skill tests at a minimum of ASE Low, with a grade equivalent of 9.0 or higher